 - Preheat oven to 400 degrees

-- Add slivered almonds to saute pan and toast until they become golden brown.
+Add sliced almonds to saute pan and toast over medium heat until they become golden brown.
 Do not allow them to burn.
 Remove and set aside

-- Toss the mushrooms, asparagus, green beans, garlic and onions in the oil, thyme, salt and pepper and place them on a baking sheet in a single layer.
-Roast vegetables for 20 minutes.
-Remove from oven and set aside.
+Toss the mushrooms, asparagus, green beans, garlic and onions in the oil, thyme, salt and pepper and place them on a baking sheet in a single layer.
+Roast vegetables for 18-20 minutes.
+Remove from oven and add to large bowl

-- In saucepan over medium heat, add dry farro and toast for a few minutes, until nutty.
-Add broth, reduce heat and simmer, covered, until farro is al dente, approximately 20 minutes
+In saucepan over medium heat, add dry farro and toast for 2-3 minutes, until nutty.
+Add broth, bring to a boil, reduce to simmer and cook, covered, for 15 minutes

 - Portion into serving bowls, top with almonds and cheese, and drizzle with balsamic vinegar